a-ibrkh/cv/cv-akhmadkhuja.md

 ## EDUCATION

-Inha University in Tashkent, 2020 – Present
+Inha University in Tashkent, 2020 – 2024

 BSc in Computer Science - Information and Communication Engineering